-- 44. The assessment of professional competence should take into account the influence that the acquirer will exercise over the target institution.
-That is, competence requirements are reduced for acquirers who are not in a position to exercise, or do not intend to exercise any influence over the target institution [9].
-In such circumstances, evidence of adequate management competence should be sufficient. - 45.
+- 41. The assessment of professional competence should take into account the influence that the acquirer will exercise over the target institution.
+That is, competence requirements are reduced for acquirers who are not in a position to exercise, or do not intend to exercise a decisive influence over the target institution [8].
+In such circumstances, evidence of adequate management competence should be sufficient. - 42.
 Natural or legal persons may acquire significant holdings in financial companies with the aim of diversifying their portfolio and/or obtaining dividends or capital gains, rather than with the aim of becoming involved in the management of the financial institution concerned.
-According to the proportionality principle, the professional competence requirements for this type of acquirer could be significantly reduced.
+According to the proportionality principle, the professional competence requirements for this type of acquirer could be significantly reduced. - 43.
+Similarly, when the acquisition of control or of a shareholding allows the acquirer to exercise a strong influence (e.g., a holding which confers a veto power), the need for technical competence will be greater, considering that the controlling shareholders will define and/or approve the business plan and strategies of the financial institution concerned.
+In the same way, the degree of technical competence needed will depend on the nature and complexity of the activities envisaged.

-9 For instance, a minority shareholder or a shareholder who expresses his willingness not to be involved in the management of the target financial institution.
+8 For instance, a minority shareholder or a shareholder who expresses his willingness not to be involved in the management of the target financial institution.